Why Catholic?

 Why Catholic The Word

-Why Catholic The Church
+Why the Catholic Church

 Within a few short years of the Resurrection, the followers of Jesus began calling themselves “Christians” (Acts 11:26).
 By the end of the first century, the word “catholic”-meaning “universal”-was applied to the Church.